WillemTax/100DaysOfCode/Logbook!.md

 No idea how (and when since I need more knowledge first) this repo will expand!

+DAY 11/100
+3 november 2018
+-
+Ready to submit my first FreeCodeCamp Challenge.
+A tribute page!

+What I learned today:
+-
+A lot ;) .. also some stuff about some 'animal' living in the Himalaya?..
+Strange.

+DAY 10/100
+2 november 2018
+-
+CSS effects!
+Shadows transform etc etc!

+What I learned today:
+-
+The above!

 DAY 9/100
 1 november 2018
 -